 Francisco J. Galarte

-Assistant Professor of American Studies and Women, Gender and Sexuality Studies at the University of New Mexico
+Associate Professor of American Studies and Women, Gender and Sexuality Studies

 Education: PhD in Educational Policy Studies with a minor in Latina and Latino Studies from the University of Illinois, Urbana Champaign